nikoguerrero/SCL017-Burger-Queen/README.md

 ACCEPTANCE CRITERIA:
 - Kitchen interface.
 - Kitchen retrieves menu order from waiter.
-- Cooks can update the orders and send them back to waiters.
+- Cooks can update the orders and send them back to the waiters.
-- Should be responsive for both vertical and horizontal use.
+- Should be responsive for both portrait and landscape orientation.

 DEFINITION OF DONE:
 - Kitchen done.
 - Kitchen route implemented.
 - Data retrieved from firestore collection.
-- The order can be updated from new to active, then done in firestore collection and interface, and then is sent to the waiter.
+- The order can be updated from new to active and done (in both the firestore collection and the interface), and then be sent to the waiter.
 - Filters for new, active and done orders.
 - Interface design completed.